RickHalmoguera/ADVICE-REACT-V2/README.md

 If the "advice" state is null or undefined, the component will return a loading screen UI with a dice image.
 Once the advice state has been set, the component will display the advice along with its ID.

+All class names were assigned using the BEM methodology, which makes them more easily understandable.

 ### advice.js

 ```js